What is Headless SEO and How Does it Affect SEO?

 Core Web Vitals measures user experience metrics based on performance aspects that influence your site’s page ranking.
 Core Web Vitals will not keep you awake at night thanks to Contentful’s lightning-fast response times, dynamic image optimization, and global caching capabilities.

-What does Google think of Headless CMS?
+What Does Google Think of Headless CMS?

 5 stars Google